All Episodes

 Scientists cool their outlook on global warming using temperature readings from the past 100 years.

-One thousand computer situations And the evidence left in ancient tree rings.
+1,000 computer situations and the evidence left in ancient tree rings.

 They're not predictions, they're wild guesses.

-Market climate change and other centuries resulted from external forcing, said the Duke findings.
+Marked climate change in other centuries resulted from external forcing, said the Duke findings.

-At any rate, uh you do now have some uh some scientific uh scientific community members from elite leftist institutions now who are worried about their reputations, and as I would think a lot of scientists would be and want to get lumped in with this mad dash to insanity that is based purely on politics and money.
+At any rate, you do now have some scientific community members from elite leftist institutions now who are worried about their reputations, and I would think a lot of scientists would be who want to get lumped in with this mad dash to insanity that is based purely on politics and money.

 And then National Geographic News, climate less sensitive to greenhouse gases than predicted, study says.